GaryJC/GarminWatchApp/README.md

 2. user’s data saved in the MongoDB database in a standard way, which is convenient for future development.
 3. user can view all his activity data, under viewing of the list.
 4. completely fix the bug of the old version

-Future tasks:
-1. visualize the data collected by the backend.
+5. data collected by the backend has been visualised.
-2. create more api retrieving data for front end, including activity details, and echo data.
-3. delete redundant code

 ## Backend:
 ## Backend Project structure